Pratheeksha-Shetty/Agent-Merge-Script/README.md

 # Agent Migration/Merge

 The merge script is intended for assisting with the console agent merge process after creating a custom console login page like https://company.janrain.com.
 Existing agents who have traditional login in https://console.janrain.com, cannot access the Custom Console page as console does not support Merging Traditional and Social logins.
 We PS need to merge the traditional and IDP accounts internally first.
-If everything works fine, we PS have to delete the password from traditional login, so that the user is able to login via IDP only.
+If everything works fine, we have to delete the password from traditional login, so that the user is able to login via IDP only.

 ## Documentation